lnvglr/character-diversion/character-diversion.md

 ### What are conventions and what are they for?

 According to Andrei Marmor (2009, p.
 X (preface)), conventions are »rules that regulate human conduct«.
-He consitues that for conventions to develop one of the following three conditions must be met.
+He constitutes that for conventions to develop one of the following three conditions must be met.
 (1) Conventions are social rules and are followed as a social fact.
 (2) There are practical reasons for people to follow certain rules.
 (3) The reason for obeying a conventional norm depends in part on others following it (Marmor, 2009).

 > Kulturelle Konventionen wirken sowohl auf subjektiver und intersubjektiver als auch auf struktureller und strukturierender Ebene.
 Sie sind beteiligt bei Prozessen der Kommunikationsbildung, d.h. der Produktion, Aushandlung und Zuordnung einer Bedeutung zu einem für kulturell gehaltenen Gegenstand, der Textualisierung und Diskursivierung von Kultur, sowie der Regelung der Teilnahme im soziokulturellen Feld.
 >